Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Source data from AlphaVantage with parameters ![DONE]
 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
-		- Call Indicator functions on derived data ![INCOMPLETE]
-- Real time
+- Real time `Only Yahoo!
+Finance` ![INCOMPLETE]
-    - Call on demand function as a cron job / daemon job
+    - Call on demand function as a cron job every 24hrs ![INCOMPLETE]

 ---